ygzhang0103/weighted_sum/README.md

 ```
 How it works
 ================
 You need x and c as the input.
-Here, x is a list of integers and c is a float that satisfies 0.2 < c < 0.8
+Here, x is a list of integers and c is a float that satisfies 0.2 < c < 0.8.

-Running the tests
+The return will be a tuple with its first element being the lower bound and the second the upper bound.

+Authors
 ================
+Yuge Zhang